Apelsyn582/Network-Threat-Detection-and-Prevention-with-Suricata-and-Wazuh/README.md

 # Network-Threat-Detection-and-Prevention-with-Suricata-and-Wazuh

-This project documents the design, setup, and testing of a network-based threat detection and prevention lab using Suricata IDS/IPS, Wazuh SIEM, and Open AppSec WAF.
+This project documents the design, setup, and testing of a network-based threat detection and prevention lab using Suricata IDS/IPS, Wazuh SIEM.
 The objective is to simulate real-world threats and verify the detection and prevention mechanism

 ## Project Overview
 The goal of this lab is to build a modular network security environment, where:

 - Suricata monitors and blocks malicious traffic at the network layer (IDS/IPS)
-- Open AppSec provides WAF protection for web applications
 - Wazuh aggregates logs and detects incidents

 The lab replicates SOC-level visibility and allows testing against simulated attacks from Kali Linux.